 Retirees participating in the group insurance plans offered by the State of Florida are required to contribute 100% of the premiums.
 The State of Florida implicitly subsidizes the healthcare premium rates paid by retirees by allowing them to participate in the same health plan offered to active employees.
-Retirees under age 65 pay the same premium amounts as applicable to the active employees.
-Retirees over age 65 are included in the overall risk pool but pay a lesser premium amount than is applicable to active employees because Medicare is the primary payer.
+Retirees under age 65 pay the same premium amounts as applicable to the active employees because Medicare is the primary payer.
 Retirees are required to enroll in the Federal Medicare (Medicare) program for their primary coverage as soon as they are eligible.